redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

     - Perform bounds checking before writing to memory.

 4) Choose the number of threads per block (a.k.a.
 4x4).
 5) Calculate
 the grid dimensions Based on the dimensions of the data (4x2).
 6) Call the kernel function with the grid and block dimensions.
 7) Wait for the threads to syncronize
-8) Copy memory from CUDA to host
-9) Free the CUDA memory
+8) Free the CUDA memory

 In the kernel: